 MPH students must choose one of two tracks: 1) practicum or 2) thesis.
-MPH students will be expected to pick one of these two options by the end of their first term in consultation with the Program Director Students must indicate their choice in InPlace, the program's practicum and thesis management software.
-Further detail and instruction about InPlace will be provided in PUBHLTH 712, Professional Development Studio I. The deadline for practicum and thesis site and supervisor confirmation is May 1.
+MPH students will be expected to pick one of these two options by the end of their first term in consultation with the Program Director.
+Students must indicate their choice of track by the end of the fall term of first year in the Microsoft Teams MPH Thesis & Practicum platform.
+Further detail and instruction will be provided in PUBHLTH 712, Professional Development Studio I. The deadline for practicum and thesis site and supervisor confirmation is May 1.
 Degree requirements for both options are listed below in Table 1.
 An overview of the practicum and thesis options is provided in the corresponding supplementary sections at the end of this handbook, entitled the 'MPH Practicum Manual and the MPH Thesis Manual'.
 Please refer to these two separate manuals for specific information related to a practicum or thesis within the MPH program.